ru-ab/rsschool-devops-course-software-tasks/README.md

 # Task 4: Jenkins Installation and Configuration

+This repository contains configuration files for deploying Jenkins using Helm.

+The infrastructure was set up on AWS using Terraform.
+The source code can be found here: https://github.com/ru-ab/rsschool-devops-course-tasks/tree/task_4.

 ## Install Kubernetes Cluster using k3s

 1. Create k3s cluster on the control plane node: